KooshaYeganeh/OpenSuse4Developers/README.md

 ```
 or

-*Or in GUI you can chnage setting from the path system_setttng -> privacy -> purge Trash and Temporary Files -> purge After *
+*Or in GUI you can chnage setting from the path system_setttng -> privacy -> purge Trash and Temporary Files -> purge After*

 ## Security

 ![Server](https://wallpapercave.com/dwp1x/wp3797698.jpg)

-If you are a programmer and you have a suse virtual server for your work
+**If you are a programmer and you have a Sousse virtual server and you want to set it up for programming and security, you can use the following tools:**
-and you want to install Package tcp wrappers on your server,
-in this case Sousse works like Ubuntu and the name of Package tcp wrappers is different from other RPMs.

 ### ClamAV